heroisaprinciple/aphablog/README.md

 Actually, when you work in the team, it would be much better to create **new migration file** where a developer see every change.

-To do this, generate a new migration file by `rails generate [another_name] ` and update the column by adding timestamps. **What is good, WebStorm generates it automatically.**
+To do this, generate a new migration file by `rails generate migration [another_name] ` and update the column by adding timestamps. **What is good, WebStorm generates it automatically.**